 To assure an accurate interpretation of the data presented in this report, the exact number of law enforcement agencies submitting information must be provided.
-Reports are collected for cities and town) and Sheriff's offices according to the definitions of Uniform Crime Reporting.
-Police departments report information for cities while sheriff's departments collect information for rural areas.
+Reports are submitted according to the definitions of Uniform Crime Reporting.
+Police departments submit information for cities while sheriff's departments submit information for rural areas.
 Since 1936, the average percent of sheriff's offices and police departments forwarding information has been at least 94 percent.